240401-NET/MEEK_Frontend/README.md

 # Pokemon Showdown Teams Builder

-This is a Full Stack Web App made in .NET to help users build and persist their Pokemon teams to a backend.
+This is a front-end project built with .NET, aimed at providing users with a platform to create and save their Pokémon teams by interacting with a backend system via UI.

 ## Project Members
 - Eduard Carrillo